aniza-naeem/portfolio/README.md

 **Skills:** Data Analysis-> Descriptive Analysis, Data Visualization using Python

 ### cpu cost
 This is an ETL pipeline written in python.
-The objective of this code is to abstract data by using APIs from the source and then do some math on it and send the results in azure blob storage.
+I fetch the data using APIs from the source, do some math on it, and store the results in azure data lake.

 [Project code](../../tree/main/projects/finops)

-**Technologies/Libraries:** visual studio,requests ,datetime ,azure.storage.blob ,config ,settings
+**Technologies/Libraries:** Visual studio, Azure data lake, Python Libraries (requests, json, csv, pandas, decouple )

-**Skills**  I do the cost analysis of VM s in azure. collect cost data of VM s then calculate of cost of one core against each VM family. then put results in azure blob storage.
+**Skills**  Json data manipulation, CSV data manipulation, FinOps